 InterAction is committed to being the voice and prime representative of U.S. international NGOs in building alliances and common agendas with NGO networks and other strategic partners around the world.

 The Better Aid process seeks to improve the effectiveness of bilateral and multilateral aid in the context of the 2005 Paris Declaration on Aid Effectiveness and its next iteration in 2011.

 - Coordination SUD

 Coordination SUD is the coordinating platform of French NGOs working internationally in development and humanitarian relief.
-InterAction and Coordination SUD have agreed to work together to increase information exchange and engagement on issues
+InterAction and Coordination SUD have agreed to work together to increase information exchange and engagement on issues of mutual interest.

 - G8 NGO Platform Network